 The wee hours were for writing, usually in front of the fire with a glass of red or stargazing through my tiny backyard telescope or with astronomical societies.

 My uncle, Phil, did not particularly like working with McMahon, who had since become Prime Minister, and after the 1972 election, he broke to McMahon how disliked he was and advised him not to run again.
 [You’re welcome, Australia!]
 Although Gough asked him to work for him, Phil was glad to leave that line of work entirely, “to get away from the skull-duggery of Canberra” and to partner with Mike Willesee as his Executive Producer, bringing high-quality news and current affairs to the broader Australian public, previously the sole domain of the ABC.
 Phil was EP for Mike in an exceptional partnership for many years, starting with “A Current Affair” on Channel 9 and then “Willesee at 7”, “Willesee ’80” and “Willesee ’81” on Channel 7.
 When Mike then returned to Channel 9, Phil stayed at Channel 7 and introduced “Terry Willesee Tonight”, which became “TWT”.
 Phil became head of News and Current Affairs at Channel 7, then still owned by Fairfax, during a high-octane time during which he enjoyed a reputation as one of the most respected journalists in the business.
 He introduced “Newsnight” with Clive Robertson and new formats for news presentation.
 Disagreements between Phil and new station-owner, Christopher Skase, ended with Phil leaving Channel 7 in August, 1988, after which he ran a corporate video business.
 The Sydney Morning Herald’s obituary on Phil’s death in January, 2016, can be found here.
 [N.B.
 Between Jenny Cope and Carol Summerhayes (Gough Whitlam’s personal assistant), Phil’s partner of several years was former model, Judy, who seems to have been accidentally omitted from his obit.
 Also, it may read incorrectly in referring to those surviving him being his wife, his nieces and nephews and “all those children”.
 It should say “God-children” as Phil had no children of his own].
 With Carol Summerhayes, formerly Gough Whitlam and Governor-General Deanes’ personal PA, Phil supported his friend, Labor speech-writer, Graham Freudenburg, in writing his book, “Churchill and Australia” (ebook available here).
+[I can’t help noticing how standards in television news and current affairs have gone down since the departure of people like Phil, Mike and several other standard-setters of the time.]

 The ’80s was a promising time.
 Along with Australian achievements, from all sides, intelligent people were laying the foundations of an intelligent world unimpeded by the stupidity of the Cold War.
-“Oppenheimer”, “Reilly, Ace of Spies”, “Rumpole of the Bailey”, everything by Sir David Attenborough and Carl Sagan, Ann Druyan and Steven Soters’ “Cosmos” are probably still the stand-out TV series’ of the early ‘80s for me, among many excellent productions from that time.
+“Oppenheimer”, “Reilly, Ace of Spies”, “Rumpole of the Bailey”, “Brideshead”, everything by Sir David Attenborough and Carl Sagan, Ann Druyan and Steven Soters’ “Cosmos” are probably still the stand-out TV series’ of the early ’80s for me, among many excellent productions from that time.

 Alongside science studies, I kept up my literariness, among extensive reading, revelling in Samuel Johnson’s History of Rasselas, more Shakespeare and Hardy, Goethe, Wilde, lots of poetry and lots of science fiction.
 Karel Capek’s stories were interesting.
 He gave us the word, “robot”, from “Rossum’s Universal Robots”.
 I note that forced labourers during WWII were called “robotniks”, which I found startling when I saw it on one of my grandfather’s immigration forms.
-(One of Karel Capek’s “Apocryphal Stories” that I found amusing was “The Five Loaves”, depicting the take of the local tradespeople on the crucifixion of Jesus.
-Generally speaking, the baker’s tale was “Personally, I’ve got nothing against the bloke, but if he keeps doing this thousand loaf business, it will put me out of business.
-That’s why I say ‘crucify him!’ ” The same for the wine-makers and fishermen!)

 I excelled at tertiary studies, however, I don’t mind admitting that due to several external “misadventures”, it took me a long time to complete my undergraduate B.Sc. between starting it in Sydney and completing it in WA.
 Fortunately, my parents, brother and many generous uncles, aunts, cousins and friends were able to help me through hard times.
 I then made up for lost time by doubling up on post-grads, while working full-time and writing.
 To friends, family and all those supportive during extraordinary circumstances, I am sincerely grateful and appreciative.